westbywest/chef-dk-repo/data_bags/README.md

 Data Bags
 ---------

+Chef-DK / chef-zero note: A couple user data bags are provided for demonstation purposes.
+One for a login named "fred" and another "chef" for the chef-agent to run under.
+Both users are assumed to only use key-based SSH authentication, and both are given "wheel" group membership for sudo privileges.

 This directory contains directories of the various data bags you create for your infrastructure.
 Each subdirectory corresponds to a data bag on the Chef Server, and contains JSON files of the items that go in the bag.

 First, create a directory for the data bag.